halt9k/shared-workflows/README.md

-# shared-workflows
+# Shared workflows
-Reusable workflows experiment
+An attempt to have secure reusable workflows without switching to organization